fmowl10/ubuntu-easy-config/README.md

 # ubuntu-easy-config (ubuntu-config) <br/>
 This is a program that helps you to setup Ubuntu easily. <br/>
-made by minwook Shin and hedone21, fmowl10 <br/ >
+made by minwook Shin and hedone21, fmowl10 <br

+#License: MIT

 ##How to Set Before Run <br/ >
 1)open terminal <br/>